 one of the notorious schoolgirls in the 1957 production -

 Blue Murder At St Trinian's (1957).

-The St Trinian's role in turn led to parts in two "Carry On" films (the second and third of the series) which to the cinema-going public have proved the most memorable of Rosalind's career and still generate fan letters more than forty years later.
+The St Trinian's role in turn led to parts in two "Carry On" films (the second and third of the series) which to the cinema-going public have proved the most memorable of Rosalind's career and generated fan letters for the rest of her life.
 In Carry On Nurse (1959) she plays Nurse Nightingale, the myopic student nurse who keeps vigil over an unconscious patient with exceptional focus and loses her specs in a hospital sluice.
 Carry On Teacher appeared the same year and this time Rosalind played Felicity Wheeler, the prim school inspector whose hopes are continually thwarted!

 Rosalind (right) as Felicity Wheeler squaring up to Joan Sims